Crimix/ChangedProjectsTaskPlugin/README.md

 ## Usage
 To use the added `runTaskForChangedProjects` from this plugin you need to run it with a few parameters.
-The minimum required is `-PchangedProjectsTask.enable` which enables the plugin to run.
+The minimum required is `-PchangedProjectsTask.run` which enables the plugin to run.
 Then there are two other optional parameters `-PchangedProjectsTask.commit` and `-PchangedProjectsTask.prevCommit`.

 - `-PchangedProjectsTask.commit` is to configure which commit to use in the git diff.